keithw118/udacity-nycpayroll-data-eng-project/README.md

-Summary of Azure Databricks Project:
+Summary of Data Lakehouse/Azure Databricks Project:

 The goal of this project was to develop a data lake solution using Azure Databricks using a lake house architecture.
 I accomplished the following: